Archive-42/march2022-archive/_PAGES/pages/docs/docs/node-docs-complete.md

 // This method is passed a single parameter, the client socket connection

 const server = net.createServer((client) => {
-    console.log('Client connected!');
+  console.log("Client connected!");

   // The client is a stream, set the data encoding to utf8

-    client.setEncoding('utf8');
+  client.setEncoding("utf8");

   // Manual implementation of an echo server:

-    client.on('data', (data) => {
+  client.on("data", (data) => {
     // data is a UTF-8 string

     console.log(data); // log the message from the client to the server

     client.write(data); // write the same message back to the client });

   // Automatic implementation of an echo server:

   // client is a stream, use the Stream.pipe prototype method to connect it's

   // read stream to it's write stream

   // client.pipe(client)
 });

 // Start the server on localhost:8124

 // The `http` module, inherits this method for its own http.Server.listen

-server.listen(8124, 'localhost', () => {
+server.listen(8124, "localhost", () => {
-    console.log('Waiting for connection...');
+  console.log("Waiting for connection...");
 });
 ```